Article reading time: 26 min

-First mover advantage is not real in business because what matters is to make money in the long-term – and first movers only make money at the beginning.
+First mover advantage is a business myth.
+What matters is to make money in the long-term – and first movers only make money at the beginning.
 It’s much better to be the last mover.
 Make the greatest last development to a product or a service and go and enjoy your monopoly.

 To do so, “you must study the endgame before everything else.”
 That means you need to have a vision of the world you want to achieve.

 Chapter 6: You Are Not a Lottery Ticket

 An important question in business is whether success is a matter of luck or work.